 The Eastern Shore Wildlife Rescue and Rehabilitation Centre became the first privately owned wildlife rehabilitation centre in Nova Scotia, taking in about 200 animals per year.
 But the demands on the rehab soon outgrew the property again, and in 2001, she relocated within Seaforth to “the farm,” which was a larger property that would accommodate the rehab’s immediate needs but also leave room to grow.

-Five years later, the Eastern Shore Wildlife Rescue and Rehabilitation Centre officially became the Hope for Wildlife Society, a registered charitable organization that continues to evolve as the need for its services increases.
-Over 3,500 wild animals are now taken into the organization's care each year, and in addition, over 10,000 callers are assisted through its wildlife helpline, thousands of visitors are welcomed to its facilities for guided tours, hundreds of offsite educational presentations are given to community and school groups, and a wide range of data is collected from animals treated at its rehabilitation centre.
+Over 4,500 wild animals are now taken into the organization's care each year, and in addition, over 20,000 callers are assisted through its wildlife helpline, thousands of visitors are welcomed to its facilities for guided tours, hundreds of offsite educational presentations are given to community and school groups, and a wide range of data is collected from animals treated at its rehabilitation centre.

 "When people visit Hope for Wildlife, much of the feedback we receive isn't only about the work being done here.
 It's also about the feeling they're left with.
 They experience firsthand the peace and beauty of this place and it stays with them.
 Just as it's stayed with me."